Trust for London contributes £500,000 to an emergency support fund

 “Trust for London is committed to helping its grantees and the wider sector during this challenging time.
 We are pleased to contribute £500,000 to this vital fund.
 It is great to see the sector coming together, acting quickly and pooling resources to support vulnerable Londoners and communities affected by the pandemic.”

-For more details, visit the London Funders website.
+For more details, visit the dedicated London Community Response website.